Stopping Lyme Treatment: Ethical or Abandonment?

 Why Stopping Lyme Treatment Too Soon Can Be Harmful

 Most guidelines recommend 2–4 weeks of antibiotics for Lyme disease.
-But that timeline doesn’t reflect what many patients experience.
+But that timeline does not always reflect what patients continue to experience—a reality often complicated by persistent Lyme disease misconceptions.

 • “Your labs are normal.”